Ready to make a decision

 To do this, we will be reaching out to or Rapid Response Team of managers, registered nurses, carers and support staff from other RSL LifeCare homes who are familiar with our practices and policies.
 In this scenario, the staff member will remain at the outbreak home for the duration of the outbreak.

 We will also seek the help of agency staff.
 In this case we will provide them with training to make sure they have the infection control knowledge required to work at the home and understand the resident’s needs, goals and preferences which will be in the format of the summary care plan this will be made available to all staff.
-NSW Health also has a government surge workforce that has contracted private agencies to further support aged care homes in the event of an outbreak.
+NSW Health also has a government surge workforce that has contracted private agencies to further support Residential Care homes in the event of an outbreak.

 • What about staff working at multiple sites?